-Price Level (top right of the Additional Info tab) is for customers who receive a special rate different from the base item price.
+Price level is for customers who receive a special rate different from the base item price.
 For our example, because they are local customers and always pay timely, we give them a 10% discount from the base price on all purchases.
 Click on the drop down arrow by price level and choose <Add New>: